-Choose a third party designee (optional).
+Third party designee (optional)

 If you want to allow another person to discuss this return and any previous return that affects the liability reported on this return with us, check the box and print the designee's name and telephone number.
 The authorization will allow your designee to answer any questions that arise during the processing of your return, call us with questions about your return, and receive or respond to notices we send.
-The authorization will automatically end no later than one year after you file your amended return.
 You may revoke the authorization at any time by calling or writing us.